Hybrid dynamical systems modeling of power systems: Overview of HDS modeling frameworks

 MLD models are particularly advantageous for control and optimization problems, making them suitable for systems where decision-making under constraints is crucial.
 Their compatibility with optimization algorithms, such as mixed-integer linear programming (MILP), enhances their tractability in complex control tasks \cite{inbookModelHybrid}.
 A key drawback of this framework is its assumption of linear system dynamics and constraints, which may not always be applicable in power systems.

 Conversely, switched systems and PWA models excel in capturing nonlinear dynamics and state-dependent switching behaviors.
-PWA models in particular can avoid mathematical artifacts such as Zeno behavior by enforcing piecewise affine transitions that prevent infinite switching in finite time~\cite{BakoYahya2019}.
+PWA models, in particular, can prevent mathematical artifacts like Zeno behavior which can be described informally as the system making infinitely many jumps in a finite amount of time by enforcing piecewise affine transitions that stop infinite switching within finite time ~\cite{BakoYahya2019}.
 This ensures physically meaningful transitions between control modes.
-However, the PWA model relies on the assumption that the system can be approximated by a set of affine dynamics over predefined regions, which can be challenging to achieve in large-scale power networks characterized by strong nonlinearities such as saturation limiters and deadbands.
-Power systems frequently violate the assumptions of piecewise linearity, making accurate PWA abstraction challenging.
+However, the PWA model assumes that the system can be approximated by a set of affine dynamics over predefined regions, which can be challenging to implement in large-scale power networks due to nonlinearities caused by factors such as saturation limiters and deadbands.
+Power systems generally violate the assumption of piecewise linearity, making accurate PWA abstraction challenging.
 For this reason, the unabstracted system-level behavior is more faithfully represented using switched system models, which naturally subsume PWA as a special case but allow for broader nonlinear mode-dependent dynamics without requiring explicit affine partitioning.

 HA are well-suited for modeling event-driven systems where discrete interactions significantly govern system evolution.
 Their formulation is especially intuitive when applied to systems with linear guard conditions and reset maps that define how state variables are updated upon entering a new mode.
-Similar to HA, HPN is effective in modeling systems where the timing and sequencing of events are critical---for instance, coordinating energy flow in a hybrid renewable energy system where solar, wind, and battery components must interact based on availability, demand, and priority constraints.
+Similar to HA, HPN is effective in modeling systems where the timing and sequencing of events are critical.
+For instance, coordinating energy flow in a renewable energy system where solar, wind, and battery components must interact based on availability, demand, and priority constraints.

 Set-oriented methods aim to generalize and unify multiple hybrid modeling paradigms within a single mathematical framework.
 They offer a high degree of abstraction and can encapsulate uncertainty and non-determinism.